softworkz/embyuserwiki/Transcoding.md

 ![](images/server/transcoding1.png)

-The **hardware video decoder setting** allows the use of Intel QSV hardware decoding.
+The **hardware video decoder setting** allows the use of the following options:

+* Intel Quick Sync
+* NVidia NVENC
+* Open MAX (OMX)
+* VAAPI

 This should only be enabled if you have the appropriate hardware and may result in errors otherwise.
 If you're unsure, leave the setting at Auto and the system will attempt to automatically detect this.

 The **thread count setting** allows you to specify how many processors to allocate to each transcoding job.
 In almost all cases, this should be left to Auto as the system will adapt based on current conditions.